tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Characterization of antibody repertoires in patients with HPV-related HNSCC undergoing definitive radiation with immunotherapy
  - HNSCC: head and neck squamous cell carcinoma
  - in patients with p16-positive HNSCC, see many antigens against which antibodies were formed during radiation therapy and ICI shared between patients
+# Characterization of anti-cancer immune response associated with immune-related adverse events in patients with kidney cancer
+ - more irAEs in ICB responders, not a new finding
+ - less diverse repertoires in irAE patients 1 month after ICB (expansion of certain T cell clones in PBMCs)
+ - **irAE patients had more peripheral T cell clones shared with TILs**
+ - **some irAE-provoked T cell clones circulate systemically and attack tumor cells leading to ICB response in irAE patients or vice a versa some tumor-provoked T cell clones circulate systemically and attack self leading to irAEs? not sure how they differentiate between the two**
 # Characterization of nivolumab-associated skin reactions in patients with metastatic non-small cell lung cancer
  - skin irAEs correlated with tumor responses in most responders and barely any non-responders
 # Characterization of Thyroid Disorders in Patients Receiving Immune Checkpoint Inhibition Therapy